OleksiiTarasenko/100DaysOfML/Log.md

 Todays progress: Done Challenge from Learn Python for Data Science #1 by Siraj
                       Added to demo.py 3 more classifiers (SVM, Logistic Regression and kNN)

 Thoughts -  So far so good.
 Need more data in demo.py(will find csv file, parse it, train model again)

+1 day.